 Death and Rebirth in a Southern City: Richmond’s Historic Cemeteries

 At first I was content to teach classes on central Virginia’s historic cemeteries and lead occasional tours.
-But with all the possibilities suggested by student research, and with the energy so many volunteers and professionals were generating to transform the city’s historic burial landscape, it struck me that there is a larger story to tell.
+But with all the possibilities suggested by student research, and with so many volunteers and professionals transforming the city’s historic burial landscape, it struck me that there is a much larger story to tell.